 Carbon Steel vs Stainless Steel

-Steel is the found in all kinds of products, from aerospace, automobile to daily life kitchenware.
-Steel is a term of description of metal alloys.
+Steel is the foundation in all kinds of products, from aerospace, automobile to daily life kitchenware.
+Steel is a term of the description of metal alloys.
 It has hundreds of application-specific grades.
-However, most of us understand steel in two main categories: carbon steel vs stainless steel.
+But, most of us understand steel in two main categories: carbon steel vs stainless steel.

 As its name, no rust.
-Actually because of Chromium element.
+Actually because of the Chromium element.
 The most difference between stainless steel and carbon steel is chromium content.
-The chromium is key factor.
+Chromium is a key factor.
 It reacts with oxygen to create a passive layer that protects the steel from corrosion.

 Stainless steel features a protective layer of chromium that creates a barrier between environmental oxygen and the metal’s iron content.
-That protection allows stainless steels to function in wet environments without rusting.
+That protection allows stainless steel to function in wet environments without rusting.
 The higher the chromium content, the better the corrosion resistance.

 Carbon steel definition includes alloy steels.
 It is composed of iron and 0.12 – 2.00 percent carbon.
 But for high carbon content, usually up to 2.1% of Cits weight.

 When people talk about carbon steel, they are usually referring to the high carbon steel used in knives and tools.
 High carbon steels are very hard.
 It makes them good at resisting abrasion and retaining shape.
 They can withstand significant force before deforming.
-Unfortunately, hard metals are also brittle: when placed under extreme tensile stress, high carbon steels are more likely to crack than bend.Low carbon steels are more common than high carbon because of (1) lower production costs, (2) greater ductility, and (3) ease of use in manufacturing.
-Low carbon steels tend to deform under stress instead of breaking, and that ductility makes low carbon steels easy to machine and weld.
-They are used in automobile body panels, bolts, fixtures, seamless tubes, and steel plate.

-Difference between Carbon Steel and Stainless Steel
+Carbon Steel VS Stainless Steel

-To common people, it is easy to distinguish the carbon steel and stainless steel.
+To common people, it is easy to distinguish between carbon steel and stainless steel.
 Carbon steel is dull, with a matte finish.
 Stainless steel is lustrous with various grades, reflective as a mirror.
-But it also has more characteris differences.Here,we list out 4 main differences between carbon and stainless steel:
+But it also has more character differences.

 |Corrosion Resistance||Mechanical Properties|